 These were all measured on my 3ghz Pentium 4 HT, running Ubuntu 10.04, as measured by the lm-sensors software, usually several readings averaged, with anomalously high and low one-off readings ignored.
 The readings were made on evenings with the outdoor temperature in all but one of the tests being about 20 ° C (64° F), and humidity at about 70-80%.

 For all of these tests, I had my primary case fan disconnected, which will result in somewhat higher temperatures than you'd get by being sensible and leaving it connected.

 I haven't tested this on other Intel processors, or on AMD, but I'd expect it to work just as well there, too.
 For normal people doing normal things, the Freezer is about the best value for money you can get.
-For hardcore gamers and overclockers, of course you'll want to find something bigger and beefier, or maybe some silly watercooling system, but that's not me, or most people.
+For hardcore gamers and overclockers, of course you'll want to find something bigger and beefier (and probably water-cooled), but that's not me, or most people.